build-trust/ockam/README.md

 fmt.Printf("registrationClaim - %s\n", registrationClaim.ID())
 ```

-A runnable version of the above example can be found in the [example directory](example/02_register_entity.go).
-You may run it by calling:
+The above code is in the [example directory](example/02_register_entity.go); you may run it by calling:
 ```
 go run -mod=vendor example/02_register_entity.go
 ```

-The above program generates a new `ed25519` signer, then creates a new entity and assigns it that signer.
-The above
-code also adds some attributes to the entity, like its manufacturer's name.
+This generates a new `ed25519` signer, then creates a new entity and assigns it that signer.
+It also adds some attributes to the entity (e.g., its manufacturer's name).

-Finally the code above, as part of the `Register` method generates an `EntityRegistrationClaim`.
+The code above, as part of the `Register` method, lastly generates an `EntityRegistrationClaim`.
 This
 [verifiable](https://www.w3.org/TR/verifiable-claims-data-model/) registration claim embeds the
-[DID Document](https://w3c-ccg.github.io/did-spec/#dfn-did-document) that represents this newly created entity.
+[DID Document](https://w3c-ccg.github.io/did-spec/#dfn-did-document) that represents this newly-created entity.

-The claim is then cryprographically signed using the entity's signer and then subitted to the network.
+The claim is cryptographically signed using the entity's signer and then submitted to the network.

 An example `EntityRegistrationClaim` claim looks like this: